indiana-university/rivet-source/src/components/layouts/README.md

 - Possible uses include a small feature illustration or image
 - Contact information for a person profile
 - An important time-sensitive call-to-action

+#### Do
+- Use to call out important information
+- Use to add visual interest to the intro of a page with an image or illustration

+#### Don't
+- Use more than one Feature slot per page